 Funded in part by a grant provided by the Carl Freeman FACES.

-LifeLine direct services help remove the barriers that prevent victims of abuse from getting the assistance they need to leave an abusive relationship and become survivors of intimate partner abuse and domestic violence.
+Our LifeLine programs provide services to remove the barriers that prevent victims of abuse from getting the assistance they need to leave an abusive relationship and become survivors of intimate partner abuse and domestic violence.

 - Emergency Relief Fund Program (ERFP) – Provides individualized, critical emergency support that directly impact the safety, wellness, or healing of a victim of domestic violence and/or their children.